- Written by Dr.Mehmet Demircioglu

 Why do patients ask about antihistamines after a hair transplant?

 Patients usually ask for one of three reasons.
 The scalp is itchy, hay fever or breathing symptoms are making them sneeze or cough, or they have a rash and worry about an allergy.
-Those are not the same problem, so they should not automatically get the same answer.
+Those are not the same problem, so they should not immediately get the same answer.

 Hay fever is different.
 A sneeze can frighten a patient because the scalp feels tight, but the sneeze itself is rarely the main danger.
 What matters is whether the patient rubs the scalp, bumps the grafts, wipes the forehead aggressively, or becomes so drowsy from medicine that aftercare becomes careless.